 Sell on Facebook Shops in 3 Steps

-In this guide, we’ll walk you through the process of setting up Facebook Shops.
-If you already have a Facebook Page Shop, and a notification from Facebook that Facebook Shops is ready for you, this is a simple three step process.
+If you already have a Facebook Page Shop, this is a simple three step process.

 Don’t have a Facebook Page Shop yet?
-Don’t worry – we’ll show you how to set up one of those, too.
+That’s great – we’ll show you how to set up one of those, too.

 Facebook Shops is an extra feature that’s currently being rolled out by Facebook to make existing Facebook Page shops more shoppable.